 What do brand designers do?

 Brand design involves creating a distinct identity for a product or service.
-Branding can encompass the entire image of a company or organisation, involving all the ways in which an organisation interacts with its users or customers.
+This can, in some cases, encompass the entire image of a company or organisation.

 - visual identity, including logos